sensu/sensu-docs/content/sensu-core/1.2/reference/transport.md

 - No native support for SSL
 - No support for transport "consumers" metrics (see [Health & Info API][4])
+- Not Battle tested: [known bugs][6] in this transport may cause unexpected behavior
+- Best-effort support only

 ## Transport configuration